Ophelia-web/DineCompass-An-Evidence-Grounded-Restaurant-Recommendation-System/README.md

 }
 ```

-> API keys are supplied by the end user in the browser form and sent per request.
+> API keys are supplied through the browser form and sent with each request.
-> The backend response does not include these keys.
+> They are used for API calls only and are not included in the backend response.

 ### Response (truncated)